boldingd/EclipsePhaseContent/Locus.md

 (That's my first gripe about the other write-up: they act like Locus doesn't have rules or organization: it does.
 Or, rather, the co-ops on it do.)

-The scheme used on Locus descends from a branch of libertarian socialist theory that envisioned a society organized around a stateless web of work worker cooperatives; the station is an attempt to translate that idea into a system that works in a post-industrial modern economy.
+The scheme used on Locus descends from a branch of libertarian socialist theory that envisioned a society organized around a stateless web of worker cooperatives; the station is an attempt to translate that idea into a system that works in an almost-post-scarcity "new economy."
 The station doesn't have an owner or an administrator, but it *is* dominated by a single, large federation of co-ops, the Locus Federation; and the federation pretty much structures their social/economic/political system.
-And it does have rules.

 Also, worth noting is that no-one owns the station itself.
 The spars and cross-beams that make up the station, along with the rocks in the orbital neighborhood, are regarded as a commons — something owned by no-one, to be administered by the co-ops using and occupying it for the general benefit of everyone living there.